- 2008 : FNEIJMA Diploma (French National Federation for Jazz & Modern Music)

 - 2011 : Won the Stéphane Grappelli Competition (World Music Category)

-Born and raised in a family of passionate musicians, Héloïse Lefebvre started learning the violin at the age of five.
+Born in 1989, Héloïse Lefebvre started learning the violin at the age of five.
 She followed a Classical Music training program and had soon joined several musical ensembles (duet, trio, quartet and orchestra).
 After ten years of intensive study, she was accepted into the Gypsy Music workshops in " Jazz à Tours " Music School, directed by guitarist Thierry Vaillot.
 Guided by a growing interest for jazz, she decided to extend her studies there, enrolling in the full training course and studying in the regions' Music Academy jazz department, under the guidance of pianist and Director Guillaume De Chassy.

 She began her scenic experience with the group Hurlak, then joined different projects including Elbasan Trio (Jazz/Balkans), Compagnie Frasques (Jazz/Chamber Music) and Kwal (Slam).